 A downside of polycrystalline panels is that they are less efficient because their silicon material is less pure.
 You can expect an average efficiency rate between 13-17%.

 Naturally, cost is an important determining factor for how many solar panels you need.
-Solar panel costs depend on several factors that include the size and type of solar panels.
-The cost ranges from £1,500 to £8,000 for solar panel system sizes ranging from 3 kW to 12 kW solar systems in the UK.
+Cost of solar panel in the UK depend on several factors that include the size and type of solar panels.
+The cost ranges from £5,000 to £13,000 for solar panel system sizes ranging from 3 kW to 12 kW solar systems in the UK.

 Other factors that may affect the cost of solar panels include: